Hello everyone!

 phpenmod -v 8.5 sqlsrv pdo_sqlsrv

-phpenmod is Debian's native tool for activating PHP extensions.
-It automatically creates symlinks in the conf.d directories of each installed SAPI (CLI, Apache, FPM), without needing to manually discover the path.
+phpenmod is the native Debian tool for activating PHP extensions.
+It automatically creates symlinks in the conf.d directories of each installed SAPI (CLI, Apache, FPM), without needing to find the path manually.
 It is equivalent to a2enmod, but for PHP extensions.

 For the changes to take effect, restart Apache: